time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

       management host.
 (This step may not be necessary)
    1. Allocate some servers.
 Database servers should have at least 1.5GB of RAM.
       Do not use t1.micro if you're building EC2 clusters!
    1. Edit PalominoClusterToolLayout.ini and put in your list of servers.
+Note that you should have symlinked this file as part of "for all cluster types" instructions.
    1. As a user with sudo access, run 00-Setup_PalominoClusterTool.sh to prepare your workstation to build the distributed cluster.
    1. Edit MySQLMasterSlaves/variables-masters.yml and set the MySQL variables according to how you'd like.
 The files have comments to help you decide if you're not a guru MySQL DBA.
-   1. Edit MySQLMasterSlaves/variables-slaves.yml to set the MySQL slave variables similarly to the master.
-Your slaves are probably of a different class of hardware than the master.
+   1. Edit MySQLMasterSlaves/variables-slaves.yml to set the MySQL slave variables to match your slaves which are probably of a different class of hardware than the master.
    1. Modify values in the /etc/palomino/<clusterName>/PalominoClusterToolConfig.yml to match your hardware.